Mayor: 52 NYC children diagnosed with inflammatory syndrome

 NEW YORK (AP) — New York City is reporting more cases of a rare pediatric syndrome possibly linked to the coronavirus.
-Meanwhile, producers are indicating that Broadway theaters won’t reopen until at least this fall.
+Meanwhile, data released Tuesday shows that nine out of 10 people arrested for coronavirus-related offenses in New York City have been black or Hispanic.

 Here are the latest coronavirus-related developments in New York: